Belfast City Hall

 Stop at the pretty seaside harbour village of Carnlough – more famously known as Braavos in Game of Thrones, where Arya successfully escapes the Waif in Season 6.
 Further up the coast, you’ll see Cairncastle (from the outside) where Ned Stark beheads Will, the Night’s Watch deserter in episode 1, series 1, before driving to the Cushenden Caves.

-The Cushenden Caves have formed 400 million years ago and were built between 1912-1925 by Lord Cushenden.
-They became the Stormlands in Game of Thrones and where you can see the birthplace of Melisandre’s demon baby beneath Renly’s Camp.
+The Cushenden Caves were formed 400 million years ago and were built between 1912 and 1925 by Lord Cushenden.
+They became the Stormlands in Game of Thrones where you can see the birthplace of Melisandre’s demon baby beneath Renly’s Camp.
 You can also relive the fight between Jamie and Euron in Season 8, which was filmed here.

 Staying in Cushenden, have lunch at Mary McBride’s Bar (not included) the smallest pub in Ireland, and examine one of the Games of Thrones Doors, made from the storm-damaged trees of the Dark Hedges, carved with scenes set in Braavos.